-Effective July 1, fare collection and front-door boarding is reinstated on RTD buses.
-Students: if you need a CollegePass for the summer visit the ecenter bus pass page for details.
+Students: if you need your CollegePass for the semester visit the ecenter bus pass page for details.

 Transfort (Flex service from Fort Collins to Boulder).

-Both local car share services, eGo and Zipcar, have updated their cleaning protocols and programs in response to the pandemic.
+Both local car share services, Colorado CarShare (eGo CarShare is now Colorado CarShare) and Zipcar, have updated their cleaning protocols and programs in response to the pandemic.
 Supported by the CU Environmental Center, they offer subsidized membership fees and ride credits.
 For more information on available carsharing programs for the CU Boulder community, visit the Parking & Transportation carsharing page.